How do credit cards work?

 You can earn rewards with credit cards

 Another big difference between credit cards and debit cards is the potential to earn rewards.
-Many of the best credit cards incentivize cardholders to use their cards by offering rewards on purchases.
+Many desirable credit cards incentivize cardholders to use their cards by offering rewards on purchases.
 Rewards rates vary by card, and some cards offer no rewards at all, but they come in a variety of forms including cash back, airline miles, statement credits and more.

 When it comes to debit cards, you don’t run the risk of added interest, but you also don’t earn rewards for the purchases you make.